OfficeDev/office-js-docs-pr/word/Word Add-ins JavaScript Reference/body.md

 });
 ```
 ### search(searchText: string, searchOptions: ParamTypeStrings.SearchOptions)
-Performs a search with the specified searchOptions on the scope of the body object.
+Performs a search with the specified search options on the scope of the body object.
 The search results are a collection of range objects.

 #### Syntax
 ```js